Skip to content

 Browser

-moonlight optionally runs in the browser.
-To use it, build moonlight, and then build the browser extension:
+moonlight can be installed as a browser extension.
+To use it, manually build moonlight, and then build the browser extension:

 • Manifest v3 (Chrome): pnpm run browser